What exactly is MVP?

 1. Define primary functionality.
 That is to say, make a list of features that your MVP will have.
 For example, for their MVP, Spotify had only one — music streaming.

-3. Test your idea on a real audience, gather feedback and identify in what areas you need to improve.
+3. Test your idea on a real audience, gather feedback and identify the areas you need to improve.

 4. Review MVP features you need to add or adapt and start the process again.
 Repeat until your app becomes market-ready and satisfies users’ needs.